jlantos/Baby-name-analysis/README.md

 # Judit_explores

-In this repo I am posting the code (snippets) used in the posts pusblished on https://wordpress.com/post/juditexplores.wordpress.com
+In this repo I am posting the code (snippets) used in the posts pusblished on https://wordpress.com/post/juditexplores.wordpress.com <br>
 What I have so far:
+Name_analysis.ipynb